Household Support Fund

 Frequently asked questions

-The Household Support Fund is money provided to local authorities by the government to help residents with essential costs who are struggling to meet the current cost of living.
+The Household Support Fund was money provided to local authorities by the government to help residents with essential costs who are struggling to meet the current cost of living.

-The grant is provided to help families and vulnerable individuals who struggle to pay for basic living costs, such as:
+The grant was provided to help families and vulnerable individuals who struggle to pay for basic living costs, such as:

 • energy and water